cdapio/cdap/docs/loom-docs/source/guide/admin/macros.rst

 Examples
 ========

-Macros are best described with examples, and they are very common during installation, automation, and configuration tasks.
+Macros are best described with examples, and they are very common during installation, automation and configuration tasks.

 Suppose you are configuring a HDFS + HBase cluster that uses three Zookeeper nodes.
 A user creates a cluster from this template, and Loom decides to place the namenode and